 Pennsylvania's annual average unemployment rate was equivalent to the national average throughout the 2000's.
-Slower economic growth caused the unemployment rate in the Commonwealth to rise to 5.7 percent in 2003.
-The resumption of faster economic growth resulted in a decrease in the Commonwealth's annual unemployment rate to 4.4 percent in 2007.
-As of October 2009, the most recent month for which figures are available, Pennsylvania had a seasonally adjusted annual unemployment rate of 8.8 percent.
-The following table represents the annual non-adjusted unemployment rate in Pennsylvania, the Middle Atlantic Region, and the United States from 1999 through 2008.
+Slower economic growth caused the unemployment rate in the commonwealth to rise to 8.1 percent in 2009 compared to 4.3 percent annual unemployment rate in 2007.
+As of February 2010, the most recent month for which figures are available, Pennsylvania had a seasonally adjusted annual unemployment rate of 9.8 percent.
+The following table represents the annual non-adjusted unemployment rate in Pennsylvania, the Middle Atlantic Region, and the United States from 2000 through 2009.